godsneverdie/SmartNoteShare/README.md

 - Register or log in to your account.
 - Upload notes via the dashboard.
 - View AI-generated summaries alongside the full notes.
-- Search, comment, and collaborate with other users.